Triangulated categories of mixed motives: Motivic complexes

-\end{df} Motivic cohomology (resp. unstable motivic cohomology) is obviously contravariant with respect to morphisms of schemes.
-The monoidal structure allows to define easily a cup-product structure for this cohomology.
-According to proposition \ref{spanierwhitehead1}, we get
+\end{df} Motivic cohomology (resp. effective motivic cohomology) is contravariant with respect to morphisms of schemes and the monoidal structure on $\DM$ (resp. $\DMe$) defines a ring structure compatible with pullbacks: given two cohomology classes: